-Our Meditation Guide for Beginners is definitely in your interest if you want to create a healthy and balanced life, with less stress and more awareness, happiness, and fulfillment.
+Our Meditation Guide for Beginners is in your interest if you want to create a healthy and balanced life with less stress and more awareness, happiness, and fulfillment.

-If you are a complete beginner in meditation and you are thinking of starting with its practice, this two-part guide gives you clear and useful basic information, it explains various experiences that can be lived during the meditation practice and recommends simple tips to integrate it easily as a habit in your lifestyle.
+If you are a complete beginner in Meditation and you are thinking of starting with its practice, this two-part guide gives you clear and valuable basic information; it explains various experiences that can be lived during the meditation practice and recommends simple tips to integrate it easily as a habit in your lifestyle.

 WHAT IS MEDITATION ABOUT?

-In recent years, meditation has become more widespread, being known and practiced in every corner of the world.
-I think there are too few people who have not heard the word “meditation” at least once or have a vague idea of what it means.
+In recent years, Meditation has become more widespread, being known and practiced in every corner of the world.
+Too few people have heard “meditation” at least once or have a vague idea.

 The term “meditation” comes from the Latin “meditori”, which means reflecting on something.
-Meditation is a simple and natural process and has amazing effects when practiced daily, bringing beneficial results in all levels of being: physical, mental, emotional, and spiritual.
+Meditation is a simple and natural process with fantastic effects when practiced daily, bringing beneficial results in all levels of being: physical, mental, emotional, and spiritual.

 Why do you want to meditate?